4.50 from Paddington: 2005 anime adaptation

 The novel was adapted as a set of 4 episodes of the Japanese animated television series Agatha Christie's Great Detectives Poirot and Marple, airing in 2005.

 Le crime est notre affaire

-Le crime est notre affaire is a French film directed by Pascal Thomas, released in 2008.
-Named after the book Partners in Crime, and, like the book, starring Tommy and Tuppence as the detective characters, the film is in fact an adaptation of 4.50 from Paddington.
-The locations and names differ, but the story is essentially the same.
-The film is a sequel to Mon petit doigt m'a dit..., a 2004 film by Pascal Thomas adapted from By the Pricking of My Thumbs.
+Le crime est notre affaire (released in the UK as Crime Is Our Business) is a French film directed by Pascal Thomas, released in 2008.
+It is named after the French title of Christie's short story collection Partners in Crime which features Tommy and Tuppence as the detective characters.
+Although the film similarly features Tommy and Tuppence rather than Miss Marple, the plot matches that of 4.50 from Paddington.
+The film is a sequel to Thomas's 2004 film Mon petit doigt m'a dit...
+(By the Pricking of My Thumbs).
 Both are set in Savoy in the present day.